NEW HORIZONS IN UNIVERSITY EDUCATION A JOURNAL OF DEVELOPMENT AND SOCIAL JUSTICE

 - Spirituality and Religious Coping among Older Persons in Mizoram – Jennifer Rohlupuii & V. Jeyasingh

 - Building Social Work Professionals through Transactional Analysis Technique – Vijay Sansare

-- Promoting Social Justice and Empowerment: Addressing Local and Global Challenges – Prof. Suresh Pathare
+- Promoting Social Justice and Empowerment: Addressing Local and Global Challenges (Editorial) – Prof. Suresh Pathare

 - Strategies and Approaches to Promote Equality – Supriya A. D’souza

 - Pardhi Community: A Journey from Warrior to Warier – Ashok Ohol, SJ